thabangndhlovu/Pairs-Trading/README.md

 Although the portfolio outperformed the index slightly, it performed relatively well.

-However, it is important to keep in mind that the results presented here are based on closing prices, which may not accurately reflect the prices at which one could realistically trade.
-Closing prices are often the result of an auction and can introduce additional volatility to the data.
+It is important to consider the limitations of the results presented.
+One important factor to keep in mind is the use of closing prices, which are widely available but may not accurately reflect the prices at which one could realistically trade.
+This is because closing prices are often the result of an auction and can introduce additional volatility to the data.
 As a result, the results of pairs trading strategies run on closing price data may be better than they would be in real-world trading.
 It is worth bearing in mind that this may lead to an overestimation of the potential profitability of the strategy.

 # About Me
 Email: ndhlovuthabang1@gmail.com